veryscarycary/used-tesla-finder/README.md

 ### Node

 * [Node.js](http://nodejs.org/)

-Tested working with Node v16.20.1 (npm v8.19.4) (There are known issues when using Node v18)

 If you don't already have Node installed, download Node.
 If you want to switch between Node versions with ease, I recommend installing NVM(Node Version Manager) to enable you to switch between Node versions.